fdietz/team_dashboard/README.markdown

         end
         result
       end

+      def available_targets(options = {})
+        ["demo.example1", "demo.example2"]
       end

+      def supports_target_browsing?
+        true
+      end
+    end

 Note the datapoints array consists of pairs of number values (y-value and timestamp for the x-value of the graph).
 This is similar to how Graphite or Ganglia structure their json data for graph data.

+For datapoints sources it makes sense to enable users to browse them easily.
+The widget editor dialog features an autosuggest textfield. it requires the <code>available_targets</code> method to return an array of strings.
+Additionally <code>supports_target_browsing?</code> should return true.

 ### CI (Continous Integration Server)
 The CI data source delivers build status results.